BlackPi3/har/README.md

 pip install -e .            # required so `src/` is importable
 ```

-If you run without editable install and see `ModuleNotFoundError: No module named 'src'`, either install with `pip install -e .` or invoke as a module: `python -m experiments.run ...`.
+If you run without editable install and see `ModuleNotFoundError: No module named 'src'`, either install with `pip install -e .` or invoke as a module: `python -m experiments.run_trial ...`.

 ## Data